-There is no procedure to oppose registration of a design under Indian law.
-However, there is a cancellation procedure under which any interested person may file a petition for cancellation of a registered design at any time after registration of the design with the controller on one of the following grounds:
+There is no procedure to oppose the registration of a design under Indian law.
+However, there is a cancellation procedure under which any interested person may file a petition for cancellation of a registered design at any time after the registration with the controller on one of the following grounds:

-- The design has been previously registered in India; - The design has been published in India or in any other country before the date of registration; - The design is not a new or original design; - The design is unregistrable under the act; or - The design is not a 'design' as defined under Section 2(d) of the act.
+- the design has been previously registered in India: - the design has been published in India or in any other country before the date of registration; - the design is not a new or original design; - the design is unregistrable under the act; or - the design is not a 'design' as defined under Section 2(d) of the act.